perryrh0dan/tmpo/readme.md

 ### Templates

 Templates can be configured with a `meta.json` in the template root.
-For a detailed description how to create and maintain templates have a look at the instructions and the default template repository [repository](https://github.com/perryrh0dan/templates)
+For a detailed description how to create and maintain templates have a look at the instructions in the default template repository [repository](https://github.com/perryrh0dan/templates)

 ## Configuration
 The configuration file should only be changed by experienced users.